maxwroc/HideSeek/README.md

 * [Prince.gr][5]

 ## Changelog
-### v0.8.1
+### vNext
-* Throttling - delayed search with cancellation if the next keystroke arrives
+* Fix: Query change handling
 ### v0.8.2
+* Fix: Ignore accents on query
 * Slovak accents support
 * Polish accents support
+### v0.8.1
+* Throttling - delayed search with cancellation if the next keystroke arrives

 ## Development
 To test your changes and prepare pull request you need to update bundles.
 The easiest way to do it is via build script.